Side Effects: AndroGel and Stroke

 Some risk factors include advanced age, lack of physical activity, tobacco use, and poor nutrition.
 A stroke can cause significant, lasting brain damage if left untreated.
 Therefore, it is important to recognize stroke symptoms and seek immediate medical attention.

 A heart attack occurs when a blockage restricts the flow of oxygen-rich blood to a section of the heart muscle.
 If oxygen is not quickly restored, that part of the heart can begin to shut down and stop working.
 Heart attacks are a leading cause of death for men in the United States.

-One of the many effects of testosterone is the increased production of red blood cells.
-This can cause blood to thicken, which can be dangerous in patients who are older or have a history of heart disease.
+One side effect of low-T drugs like AndroGel is the increased production of red blood cells, which can cause blood to thicken.
+This dangerous effect can cause heart attacks in older patients or those with a history of heart disease or other risk factors.

 Reports suggest the makers of AndroGel and other low-T drugs knew years prior that these medications could increase the risks of heart attacks but did not add appropriate warning labels.